What is A Mini-Excavator?

 Thankfully, excavators come in much smaller, compact sizes called “compact excavators”.

-Their functionality and maneuverability also makes them useful in large scale operations as they can be used to demolish smaller structures and they can also reach tight confined spaces.
+Their functionality and maneuverability also make them useful in large-scale operations as they can be used to demolish smaller structures and they can also reach tight confined spaces.

-Their weight and the use of tracks makes them able to work on almost any type of terrain without difficulty.
-Some mini-excavators also feature “Zero tail swing” which allows them to work close to other objects like buildings and machinery without hitting them because the mini-excavator’s housing never extends beyond the machine’s tracks.
+Their weight and the use of tracks make them able to work on almost any type of terrain without difficulty.
+Some mini-excavators also feature “Zero tail swing” which allows them to work close to other objects like buildings and machinery without hitting them because the mini-excavator housing never extends beyond the machine’s tracks.

 Today, we are going to be covering a list of topics that will help you decide if a mini-excavator is what you need for your next project.

-A mini-excavator is basically the same with a standard excavator, only much smaller.
-It features a boom, dipper(stick), bucket and a rotating cab that can rotate a full 360 degrees.
+A mini-excavator is basically the same as a standard excavator, only much smaller.
+It features a boom, dipper(stick), bucket, and a rotating cab that can rotate a full 360 degrees.

 Mini excavators, sometimes called “Compact Excavators” generally weigh much less than standard excavators, although there are compact excavators that weigh up to 12,000 pounds.
 In fact, the smallest mini-excavator can fit through a door hole.